willhowes/CV/README.md

 ## Experience

 #### Adams & Remers LLP (August 2017 to June 2019) - Licensed Conveyancer
-* Managing a large case-load of residential property transactions.
+* Managing a large case-load of residential property transactions
-* Regular communication with clients and other stakeholders as to the progress of a transaction.
+* Regular communication with clients and other stakeholders
 * Designing standard letters, forms, checklists and guidance leaflets for clients
-* Updating colleagues with legislative and transactional changes to conveyancing
+* Updating colleagues with legislative and transactional changes

 #### Streeter Marshall LLP (November 2011 to August 2017) - Trainee/Licensed Conveyancer
-* I started here as a trainee and quickly progressed to become an experienced conveyancer with a large client base
+* I started here as a trainee and quickly progressed to become an experienced conveyancer with a large client base.
-* I ran the conveyancer’s training programme for the Law Society's Conveyancing Quality Scheme and helped to design standard forms and letters.
+* I ran the conveyancers' training programme for the Law Society's Conveyancing Quality Scheme and helped to design standard forms and letters.

-## Personal Interests and Responsibilities
+## Personal interests and responsibilities
-* Writing and playing music (guitar/piano/synth) and going to gigs
+* Director & Company Secretary for the freehold company that owns the block of flats I live in
+* I write my own music and play the guitar, bass, piano and synth
 * Running - I take part in and volunteering for 5k/10k/Half Marathon races
 * Long-suffering supporter of the England Men's Cricket Team
-* Director & Company Secretary for the freehold company that owns the block of flats I live in.

 ## References
 Professional and personal references are available on request.